-There are a number of Christian organisations with which the Presbyterian Church in Ireland and its Councils work closely.
+There are a number of independent Christian organisations with which the Presbyterian Church in Ireland and its Councils work closely.
 These include:

 The Presbyterian Church in Ireland is a sponsoring church of Christian Aid, as they work to fight poverty and strengthen the poor across the world.
 The annual World Development Appeal run by the Presbyterian Church in Ireland during Advent raises money for overseas development projects operated by Christian Aid and Tearfund.
 Rev. Dr. Mark Gray and Mr. Denis Poynton represent PCI on the Board of Christian Aid Ireland.

 The Presbyterian Church in Ireland has a history of supporting Tearfund in their Christian service in development work amongst countries in need.
 The annual World Development Appeal run by the Presbyterian Church in Ireland during Advent raises money for overseas development projects operated by Tearfund and Christian Aid.
 The Very Rev. Dr. Stafford Carson sits on the Tearfund National Advisory Committee in Northern Ireland.

 Evangelical Alliance serves and represents churches, organisations and individuals across Northern Ireland, encouraging churches to work together in evangelism and social action.
 As part of their passion for advocacy they offer a prophetic and evangelical voice to those at Stormont and in the media.

 The Presbyterian Council for Mission in Ireland is a member organisation of the Evangelical Alliance UK and Rev. David Bruce, the Council’s Sectretary, is a member of their Council.